SamirSengupta/app-gemini/README.md

+---

-# TalentSync
+# app-gemini-pro

-TalentSync is an AI-powered application designed to streamline the recruitment process by analyzing resumes and job descriptions to ensure optimal talent matching.
+app-gemini-pro is an AI-powered application designed to streamline the recruitment process by analyzing resumes and job descriptions to ensure optimal talent matching.

 ## Features